ajantaGhost/SureTrust_Final_Capstone_Project/README.md

 The **Hotel Booking Intelligence Pipeline** is an **end-to-end data analytics and data science project** that transforms raw hotel booking data into **meaningful insights and predictive intelligence**.

-The project integrates **Excel, SQL, Python, and Power BI** to analyze booking behavior, cancellation patterns, customer trends, and revenue performance.
+The project integrates **Excel, Python** to analyze booking behavior, cancellation patterns, customer trends, and revenue performance.
 The final outcome supports **data-driven decision-making** for hotel management.

 ---